Rustic living room ideas suit many types of home regardless of whether they are located in a town, city or the countryside.

 'Sofas and chairs will be rounded and inviting, not the stiffer, formal shapes associated with more urban styles, and will be covered with natural cotton and linen - or even velvet, to add a touch of luxe to the rustic look.'

-The key to perfecting rustic style is to mix traditional prints and iconic pieces with fresh, modern country designs.
-Choose beautiful furnishings to create a relaxed, comfortable and easy-to-live with feel.
-Invest in classic designs such as an elegant Knole sofa or vintage-style sideboard.
-Mix rich wood and distressed finishes on furniture to add a relaxed, vintage feel to your living room.
+The key to perfecting rustic living room ideas is to mix traditional pieces with fresh, modern country designs.
+Choose furnishings to create a relaxed, comfortable and easy-to-live with feel.
+Mix rich wood and distressed finishes on furniture to add an informal, vintage feel to your living room.

 What is rustic modern style?

-'But pattern and colour is often a big part of a rustic living room – think botanical or floral designs, gingham checks and ticking stripes.
-Rugs, warm lighting from lamps and candles, and fresh flowers and foliage that bring a sense of the outside in complete the look.'
+'Pattern and colour is often a big part of a rustic living room,' says Andrea.
+'Think botanical or floral designs, gingham checks and ticking stripes.
+Rugs, warm lighting from lamps and candles, and fresh flowers and foliage that bring a sense of the outside in to complete the look.'

 Tamara was Ideal Home's Digital Editor before joining the Woman & Home team in 2022.
 She has spent the last 15 years working with the style teams at Country Homes & Interiors and Ideal Home, both now at Future PLC.
 It’s with these award wining interiors teams that she's honed her skills and passion for shopping, styling and writing.
 Tamara is always ahead of the curve when it comes to interiors trends – and is great at seeking out designer dupes on the high street.